devoncarew/corpus/README.md

 ## What's this?

-This is a tool to calculate the API usage for a package - what part's of a package's API are typically used by other Dart packages and applications.
+This is a tool to calculate the API usage for a package - what parts of a package's API are typically used by other Dart packages and applications.

 It is run from the command line: